Why Random Acts of Kindness Don’t Work for Work: How To Give Effective Employee Recognition

 So why is there such a growing disconnect between employers and employees?
 More importantly, how do you ensure your employee engagement programs are effective?

-In honor of Random Kindness Day, we decided to talk about the not-at-all-random and more-effective-than-kind genuine, purposeful, everyday recognition.
+In honour of Random Kindness Day, we decided to talk about the not-at-all-random and more-effective-than-kind genuine, purposeful, everyday recognition.
 This isn’t to say we don’t believe in kindness.
 But recognition is about being intentional and thoughtful.
 Check out these recognition best practices you can start implementing today.

 1. Be consistent